connectivecpp/chops-net-ip/README.md

 ## Unit Test Dependencies

 The unit test code uses [Catch2](https://github.com/catchorg/Catch2).
-If the `PERIODIC_TIMER_BUILD_TESTS` flag is provided to Cmake (see commands below) the Cmake configure / generate will download the Catch2 library as appropriate using the [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) dependency manager.
+If the `CHOPS_NET_IP_BUILD_TESTS` flag is provided to Cmake (see commands below) the Cmake configure / generate will download the Catch2 library as appropriate using the [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) dependency manager.
 If Catch2 (v3 or greater) is already installed using a different package manager (such as Conan or vcpkg), the `CPM_USE_LOCAL_PACKAGES` variable can be set which results in `find_package` being attempted.
 Note that v3 (or later) of Catch2 is required.

 Specific version (or branch) specs for the Catch2 dependency is in the [test/CMakeLists.txt](test/CMakeLists.txt) file, look for the `CPMAddPackage` command.

 ## Build and Run Unit Tests

-To build and run the unit test program:
+To build and run the unit test programs:

-First clone the `periodic-timer` repository, then create a build directory in parallel to the `periodic-timer` directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
+First clone the `chops-net-ip` repository, then create a build directory in parallel to the `chops-net-ip` directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
 The CMake commands:

 ```
-cmake -D PERIODIC_TIMER_BUILD_TESTS:BOOL=ON ../periodic-timer
+cmake -D CHOPS_NET_IP_BUILD_TESTS:BOOL=ON ../chops_net_ip

 cmake --build .